therahilshaikh/hackernews-api/README.md

     cd hackernews-api
     ```

-4. Build a jar by running the following command:

-    ```bash
-    mvn clean install -DskipTests
-    ```

-4. Build the Docker image by running the following command:

-    ```bash
-    docker build -t rahil:hackernewsapi .
-    ```

-5. Run the Docker container by using the `docker-compose up` command:
+4. Run the Docker container by using the `docker-compose up` command:

     ```bash
     docker-compose up